IainBrookshaw/docker-build-env/readme.md

 2. build the source code: `./docker/scripts/build-code.bash <image-name>`
 3. run the output executable: `./build/hello_world`

+All make/gcc caching should work as normal (run (2) multiple times to see this)

 (nb: the image names must match)
 When the `build-code.bash` script is run, the project in `src` will be build and the resultant binaries output to `build`.
 They should be run-able at that